HarryStevens/jeezy/README.md

 <a name="string-numberPrependZeros" href="#string-numberPrependZeros">#</a> jz.str.<b>numberPrependZeros</b>(<i>string</i>, <i>number</i>)

 Adds zeros before a string so that the length of the string equals a given number of characters.
-Does nothing to the string if it is already longer than the number of characters.
+Does nothing to the string if it is already the same length or longer than the number of characters.
 ```js
 jz.str.numberPrependZeros("1234", 6); // "001234"
 ```